wln20/Attention-Viewer/README.md

 By default, a figure showing each layer's average attention weights along all heads would be saved to `./vis/llama2-7b-chat/all_layers_avg.jpg`:
 ![assets/all_layers_avg_llama.jpg](assets/all_layers_avg_llama.jpg)

-The `--plot_figs_per_head` argument could be further added to generate the heatmap for each head's attention weights in each layer:
+The `--plot_figs_per_head` argument could be added to generate the heatmap for each head's attention weights in each layer:
 ```sh
 python main.py \
 --model_path meta-llama/Llama-2-7b-chat-hf \